 7. How long does it take for the COVID-19 vaccine to work?

 8. Is there a group of people that shouldn’t take the vaccine?

 9. Do I have to pay for the vaccine?

 10. Should I take the vaccine if I already had COVID-19?

 11. How long do I have to wait to get the vaccine after testing positive for COVID-19?

 12. What if I had a really bad reaction to a flu vaccine in the past?
 Should I still get the COVID-19 vaccine?

 13. What about long-term effects?

-Both Pfizer and Moderna COVID-19 vaccines are made from messenger ribonucleic acid (mRNA) which helps the body make antibodies to fight the virus.
-There is no active virus in the vaccine, so you can’t get COVID from getting a shot.
-Even though it uses mRNA to help your body recognize and fight COVID, it does not make any changes to any of your genes.
+Moderna’s COVID-19 vaccine is made from messenger ribonucleic acid (mRNA) which helps the body make antibodies to fight the virus.
+There is no active virus in the vaccine.

-Both Pfizer and Moderna COVID-19 vaccines are taken as 2 shots into the muscle of the arm, given 3-4 weeks apart.
+The vaccine is taken as 2 shots into the muscle of the arm, given 3-4 weeks apart.
 Both shots must be taken to be fully vaccinated against the virus that causes COVID-19.
-COH will provide both shots for you.

 • Body aches